Home Programming Kubernetes Pods Explained: Why Connecting to a Database Pod Is Hard

 protocol: TCP

-Why Connecting Directly to a Database Pod Falls Apart
+Why Direct Connections to a Database Pod Fail

-The mental model that breaks people coming from plain Docker is the assumption that “a container is a container, and if I know its IP and port, I can connect.”
-In Kubernetes, almost everything in that sentence is wrong.
-The pod IP is real but private, ephemeral, and on a network that exists only between the nodes of one cluster.
-The port is open inside the container but not exposed at any layer above it.
-There is no host-level port-publishing equivalent to docker run -p 5432:5432hostPort exists but is discouraged.
-Let me walk through the failure modes one by one.
+The assumption that breaks down for engineers coming from a plain Docker workflow is the idea that a container can be reached as long as one knows its IP address and port.
+In Kubernetes, almost every element of that assumption is incorrect.
+The pod IP is real but private, ephemeral, and exists only on a network shared between the nodes of a single cluster.
+The container port is open inside the container but is not automatically exposed at any higher layer.
+There is no host-level port-publishing equivalent to docker run -p 5432:5432; the field hostPort exists but is discouraged for production use.
+The following paragraphs examine each failure mode in turn.

 Why “psql -h 10.244.3.7” From Your Laptop Hangs Your laptop 192.168.0.42 “psql -h 10.244.3.7” no route, no return SYN sent into the void timeout Internet / Cloud VPC routes only to node IPs 10.244.0.0/16 is NOT advertised externally drops the packet Cluster boundary Even if you reached a node, kube-proxy would not DNAT for an arbitrary pod IP.
 There is no Service entry for the raw IP. no rule matches → packet rejected Inside the cluster (other pods) 10.244.3.7 IS reachable — until postgres-0 restarts and becomes 10.244.3.18.
 A connection string pinned to 10.244.3.7 fails the next deploy.
 Hence: never use pod IPs.
 Five hidden failure modes most people hit before giving up 1.
 Pod IP changed because the pod restarted → old IP belongs to nothing now.
 2. ClusterIP Service exists but you are connecting from outside the cluster → no external route.
 3. NetworkPolicy denies all ingress to db namespace by default → even valid traffic dropped.
 4. Postgres bound to 127.0.0.1 inside container → listening but not on the pod IP.
 5. pg_hba.conf rejects the source CIDR → TCP handshake succeeds, auth fails silently.
 6. Cloud security group blocks the node port even when NodePort is configured correctly.

-ClusterIP is invisible from outside.
-The Service IP that kubectl get svc shows you — 10.96.42.7 in our example — is a virtual IP.
-It does not belong to any network interface.
-It exists only as a row in kube-proxy’s iptables tables on each node.
-From a laptop outside the cluster, there is no route to 10.96.0.0/12, and even if you added one statically, no kernel outside the cluster has the rules to translate it.
+The ClusterIP is not visible from outside the cluster.
+The Service IP that kubectl get svc reports, such as 10.96.42.7 in the earlier example, is a virtual IP.
+It does not belong to any physical or virtual network interface and exists only as an entry in the iptables tables that kube-proxy maintains on each node.
+A laptop outside the cluster has no route to the Service CIDR 10.96.0.0/12, and even a statically added route would not help, because no kernel outside the cluster contains the rules required to translate that virtual address.

-Pods are not on the host network by default.
-You can set hostNetwork: true on a pod, and then the container does share the node’s network namespace, and yes, a container port maps directly to a node port.
-This is how things like CNI agents and node-exporter run.
-Doing it for a database is a terrible idea: you lose IP isolation, port collisions become possible, and any node failure takes the database with it on an IP you cannot move.
+Pods do not use the host network by default.
+Setting hostNetwork: true on a pod causes the container to share the network namespace of the node, with the consequence that the container port maps directly to a port on the node.
+This configuration is used by CNI agents, node-exporter, and similar infrastructure components.
+Applying it to a database, however, is poor practice: IP isolation is lost, port collisions become possible, and any node failure takes the database with it, since the address is tied to a specific host and cannot be moved.

-NetworkPolicies can deny traffic explicitly.
-Once you install a CNI that supports NetworkPolicy (most modern ones do), you can write rules like “only pods labeled role: api in the app namespace may connect to pods labeled app: postgres in the db namespace on port 5432.”
-Without such a rule and with a default-deny baseline, everything is blocked.
-Without any policies, everything is allowed — which is its own problem.
+NetworkPolicies can explicitly deny traffic.
+When the cluster runs a CNI that supports NetworkPolicy, which most modern plugins do, operators can write rules such as “only pods labeled role: api in the app namespace may connect to pods labeled app: postgres in the db namespace on port 5432.”
+When a default-deny baseline is in place and no allow rule has been written, all traffic is dropped.
+When no policies are present at all, all traffic is permitted, which presents its own security concerns.

 # networkpolicy.yaml — only the api can talk to postgres